dedis/cothority/byzcoin/Contracts.md

 - `err` if not nil, the contract indicates it failed, and all instructions in that `ClientTransaction` will be discarded.

-The contract itself has access to all elements of the collection, but will mainly work on the data pointed to by the `tx Instruction` given as a parameter.
-It is not allowed to change the collection by itself, only by creating one or more `StateChange`s that create/update/delete instances in the global state.
+The contract itself has access to all elements of the trie, but will mainly work on the data pointed to by the `tx Instruction` given as a parameter.
+It is not allowed to change the trie by itself, only by creating one or more `StateChange`s that create/update/delete instances in the global state.

-The `StateChange`s are applied between all instructions to a temporary copy of the collection, and only committed if all instructions are successful, else all `StateChange`s from this `ClientTransaction` will be discarded.
+The `StateChange`s are applied between all instructions to a temporary copy of the trie, and only committed if all instructions are successful, else all `StateChange`s from this `ClientTransaction` will be discarded.

 If there are more than one `ClientTransaction`s in a block, the contracts called